marmelab/react-admin/docs/Features.md

 };
 ```

 React-admin is also **backend agnostic for authentication and authorization**.
-Whether your API uses JWT, OAuth, a third-party provider like Auth0 or Cognito, or even Azure Active Directory, you can communicate with the authentication backend through an adapter object called [the Auth Provider](./Authentication.md).
+Whether your API uses JWT, OAuth, a third-party provider like Auth0 or Cognito, or even Microsoft Entra ID, you can communicate with the authentication backend through an adapter object called [the Auth Provider](./Authentication.md).

 You can then use specialized hooks on your components to restrict access.
 For instance, to forbid anonymous access, use `useAuthenticated`: